mantidproject/mantid/docs/source/techniques/ISISPowder-Polaris-v1.rst

 form of a numpy array with shape (2, x) where x is the number rof detectors, or a string containing the directory of an appropriately formatted `.lim` file.

+This function can also be called with the argument `output_binning` which will rebin the output PDF as with the rebin algorithm.

 This function applies the placzek self scattering correction from :ref:CalculatePlaczekSelfScattering <algm-CalculatePlaczekSelfScattering> before calculating the PDF